fleschutz/PowerShell/Docs/check-weather.md

 ## check-weather.ps1 - Checks the weather

-Checks the current weather report.
+This PowerShell script checks the current weather report.

 ## Parameters
 ```powershell